Azerbaijani folklore: Bayati

-“Bayati” is a short Azeri folk poetry containing four lines with seven syllable in each.
-They represent human feelings in a poetic form.
+“Bayati” is an Azeri poetic form characterised by four lines with seven syllables in each.
+These short poems depict the gamut of human feelings in a pithy manner.
 Several forms of this genre differ from one another according to their telling form and subject.
 For instance, bayati-baglama, bayati deyishme (competition in saying bayati), vesfi-hal (praising), petting, holavar (labor poems).

 Ashik poetry

 Ashik poetry is widespread among Turkic peoples, and other peoples like the Armenians, where they are called gusans.
 Poet-singers called ashiks narrate tales and legends with stringed instruments, like the saz.
 This way folk tales such as Köroǧlu and The Book of Dede Korkut preserved until today.
 The heroic dastan Koroglu is the most famous Turkic ashik epic.
 It is narrated by a third person, who is an ashik himself.
-Ashik stories can spread from their place of origin to many different regions, possibly changing theur contents in each new region.
+Ashik stories can spread from their place of origin to many different regions, possibly changing their contents in each new region.
 In the Middle East ashiks regarded as a poet, singer, composer or musician.
 In Azerbaijani, the meaning of ashik is the lover of nature and life and accepted as a creator of national folk music and poetry.